 It is a financial ratio that demonstrates the extent of existing resources for current liabilities.

-6) Is a money market account is a fixed asset or a current asset?
+6) Is a money market account a fixed asset or a current asset?

 It is a current asset unless it is confined for a long-term reason.
-It is mostly considered as a short term asset for any organisation.
+It is mostly considered a short-term asset for any organization.

-Although many entrepreneurs have an unclear idea of what their company worth is, most are just speculating – and after some time, such mystery can prove costly.
-Thus it is worth to know total asset your business is holding.
+Although many entrepreneurs have an unclear idea of what their company’s worth is, most are just speculating and after some time, such mystery can prove costly.
+Thus it is worth knowing the total asset your business is holding.

 It is highly recommended to take advice from your accountant while calculating the value of fixed assets.
-If you want to mange it on your own, you can try ProfitBooks accounting software.
+If you want to manage it on your own, you can try ProfitBooks accounting software.

 Please free to share your feedback or queries in the comments section below.